-In the above line “GfG” is stored in a shared read-only location, but pointer str is stored in a read-write memory.
+In the above line “GfG” is stored in a shared read-only location, but pointer str is stored in read-write memory.
 You can change str to point something else but cannot change value at present str.
-So this kind of string should only be used when we don’t want to modify string at a later stage in the program.
+So this kind of string should only be used when we don’t want to modify the string at a later stage in the program.

 2) Dynamically allocated in heap segment.